LuciaGiagnolini12/FileSystem_to_BoDi/README.md

 - Copy of the external hard disk
 - Copy of the extracted contents from floppy disks

-The output will be soon published in a [dedicated ResearchSpace App] (https://github.com/LuciaGiagnolini12/ValerioEvangelisti_Project).
+The output will be soon published in a [dedicated ResearchSpace App](https://github.com/LuciaGiagnolini12/ValerioEvangelisti_Project).

 ## License